 Documentary, 54 minutes

 After the succes of his first feature film saluted at Cannes, Little Baby Jesus of Flandr, director Gust Van den Berghe travels to Africa to film a parable inspired by Maurice Maeterlinck’s hundred year old theatre play L’oiseau bleu.
-Bewildered by their way of living, he casts the members of a local village from the hinterland of Togo and confidently starts production of his film.
+Bewildered by their way of living, he casts the people of a small village from the hinterland of Togo and confidently starts production of his film.
 But tragic events will turn the villagers against him and change the course of the project drastically.
 Until what point can one defy circumstances in name of an artistic vision?
 A story in the form of a thriller taking place in a remarkable African dreamscape.

 Written, directed and edited

 Premiered at the Tallin Black Nights Film Festival 2015